sofn-xyz/mailing/README.md

 npm install --save-dev mailing @types/mjml @types/mjml-react @types/nodemailer
 ```

-2. Scaffold your `emails` directory with `npx mailing`.
+2. Run `npx mailing` to start the preview server and scaffold your `emails` directory.
 This will create the following directory for all of your emails:

 ```
 emails